jhnbsh/iteration_gen/README.md

 # iteration_gen v1.0 Help File

-Creates a dictionary of all possible combinations of words for password cracking.

 # Description
  This python script generates all possible combinations of words from a provided dictionary for use in password cracking.
 The input is a dictionary of words (see input.txt) and the output is a listing of all combinations based on the user supplied number of iterations.

- Note: if too large a dictionary is used your computer will likely exhaust all RAM and this program will crash.
+ Example:
+ If the input dictionary is: Apple, Banana, Orange, and the number of iterations is chosen as 4, the output will be:

+AppleAppleAppleApple
+AppleAppleAppleBanana
+AppleAppleAppleOrange
+AppleAppleBananaApple
+AppleAppleBananaBanana
+AppleAppleBananaOrange
+AppleAppleOrangeApple
+AppleAppleOrangeBanana.... (continued)

 # Why is this script needed?:
   This program creates a password cracking dictionary (of user defined length / iterations) to defeat